Jhatton2/dataMining_finalProject/README.md

 take this dataset and determine whether a patient is at risk given their current symptom, status, and medical history.
 This approach also enables the exploration of potential correlations between specific health conditions and COVID-19 outcomes, paving the way for personalized medical interventions.

+# Conclusion:
+ICU, Intubation, Phun, and Age were found to be important factors for predicting death.
+If patients fall into these categories, action should be taken to prevent a patient from getting the other factors since these are showing us they are related to death.
+We should look for how Age and cormobidity diseases lead to death.